i-Gopi/WebApplication1/WebApplication1/README.txt

  Part 2
  * Added controller

  Step 1: Create HelloWorldController
+ Navigate to Solution Explorer.
-In Solution Explorer, right-click Controllers > Add > Controller.
+Right-click on Controllers and select Add > Controller.
-In the Add New Scaffolded Item dialog box, selected MVC Controller - Empty > Add.
+ In the Add New Scaffolded Item dialog box, choose MVC Controller - Empty and click Add.
-Entered HelloWorldController.cs in the Add New Item - MvcMovie dialog and selected Add.
+ Enter "HelloWorldController.cs" in the Add New Item dialog and click Add.
 Step 2: Modify HelloWorldController
-Replaced the contents of Controllers/HelloWorldController.cs
+Replace the contents of the newly created HelloWorldController.cs with your desired code logic.
 Step 3: Test the Controller
-Access https://localhost:7299/HelloWorld in  browser to see the default message.
+- Access "https://localhost:7299/HelloWorld" to view the default message.
-Tried https://localhost:7299/HelloWorld/Welcome?name=Rick&numtimes=4 to test the personalized greeting.
+- For personalized greeting, tried "https://localhost:7299/HelloWorld/Welcome?name=Rick&numtimes=4" in the browser.

+Part 3
 2024/1/17
 2130

-Part 3

-Modifying the HelloWorldController class to use Razor(syntax) view files.
-This cleanly encapsulates the process of generating HTML responses to a client.

-* Current index method  returns a string with a message in the controller class.
+Add a view
+   In the helloworld controller replaced the index method Added a new folder named helloworld
+   Replaced the contents of the Views/HelloWorld/Index.cshtml Navigated to https://localhost:PORT numer/HelloWorld Replaced the content of the Views/Shared/_Layout.cshtml Opened the Views/HelloWorld/Index.cshtml view file and Changed the title and elements.
+   Browser title,Primary heading and Secondary headings has been changed.
-* Replaced the Index method in HelloWorldController.cs with
+   Replaced the contents of Views/HelloWorld/Welcome.cshtml.

-* calls the controller's View method.
-* return an IActionResult or a class derived from ActionResult Completed part 3

 Part 4
 2024/1/23 1300

-Used the scafolding package to create edit,update and delete.
+ Utilize the scaffolding package to streamline the creation of edit, update, and delete functionalities within the application.
+ Add a new class named "Movie.cs" under the Model folder to represent the data structure and business logic related to movies.
+ Under the Controllers folder, added a new scaffolded item, selecting the "Movie" option to generate necessary controller actions for managing movie data.
-In Model folder added class and named file as movie.cs Then under Controllers folder Added New Scaffolded Item and selcted movie option under the model class To get Migration folder, selected NuGet Package Manager From the Tools menu and gave required command under Package Manager Console
+ Accessed the NuGet Package Manager from the Tools menu and execute required migration commands in the Package Manager Console to incorporate changes into the database schema.
+ Generated a Migration folder containing necessary database migration scripts.
-Then Run the app and selected the Movie App and modified the data Models represent the data and business logic of an application.
+ Launched the application and selected the Movie App to modify movie data using the provided edit, update, and delete functionalities.

 Completed part 4

 Part 5
 2024/1/24 1900

+work with a database
+     Examined the database by navigating into sql server>Databases>dbo.movie>view data Created a class named seed data in the model folder.
+     Replaced the contents of program.cs file